betaflight/betaflight.com/docs/wiki/guides/current/VTX-Tables.md

 - in configurator, go to the 'Video Transmitter' tab, use 'Load from file' to load the file saved in the previous step;
 - **click 'Save'** to save the VTX table on the flight controller.

-For a quick video on how to determine your Smart Audio version: https://youtu.be/eaSmoOPk9KY?t=65
+For a quick video on how to determine your SmartAudio version: https://youtu.be/eaSmoOPk9KY?t=65

-Smart Audio Debug[0] key:
+SmartAudio Debug[0] key:

 100 = SA 1.0